SOFTEC-ch/Autocomplete/README.md

 validation | `function(input, data) { ... }` Function which can be used for custom validations.
 Has to return `true` if value is valid, otherwise the input field will be marked as invalid. validateOn | Event which will trigger the validation function.
 Will be attached to the text input field.
-Default: `blur` onSelected | Function that will be called when a value is selected. invalidClass | Class that will be set on the input, if the validation function does not return `true`.
+Default: `blur` onSelected | Function that will be called when a value is selected. onFocus | Function which will be called when the input is clicked invalidClass | Class that will be set on the input, if the validation function does not return `true`.
 Default: `invalid`

 ## Events